Morphine: Pharmacodynamics

-Morphine is the prototypical opioid and is the standard agonist to which other opioids are tested.
+Due to its long history and established use as a pain medication, this compound has become the benchmark to which all other opioids are compared.
 It interacts predominantly with the μ–δ-opioid (Mu-Delta) receptor heteromer.
 The μ-binding sites are discretely distributed in the human brain, with high densities in the posterior amygdala, hypothalamus, thalamus, nucleus caudatus, putamen, and certain cortical areas.
 They are also found on the terminal axons of primary afferents within laminae I and II (substantia gelatinosa) of the spinal cord and in the spinal nucleus of the trigeminal nerve.

 Morphine is a phenanthrene opioid receptor agonist – its main effect is binding to and activating the μ-opioid receptor (MOR) in the central nervous system.
 Its intrinsic activity at the MOR is heavily dependent on the assay and tissue being tested; in some situations it is a full agonist while in others it can be a partial agonist or even antagonist.
 In clinical settings, morphine exerts its principal pharmacological effect on the central nervous system and gastrointestinal tract.
 Its primary actions of therapeutic value are analgesia and sedation.
 Activation of the MOR is associated with analgesia, sedation, euphoria, physical dependence, and respiratory depression.
 Morphine is also a κ-opioid receptor (KOR) and δ-opioid receptor (DOR) agonist.
 Activation of the KOR is associated with spinal analgesia, miosis (pinpoint pupils), and psychotomimetic effects.
 The DOR is thought to play a role in analgesia.
 Although morphine does not bind to the σ receptor, it has been shown that σ receptor agonists, such as (+)-pentazocine, inhibit morphine analgesia, and σ receptor antagonists enhance morphine analgesia, suggesting downstream involvement of the σ receptor in the actions of morphine.

 The effects of morphine can be countered with opioid receptor antagonists such as naloxone and naltrexone; the development of tolerance to morphine may be inhibited by NMDA receptor antagonists such as ketamine, dextromethorphan, and memantine.
 The rotation of morphine with chemically dissimilar opioids in the long-term treatment of pain will slow down the growth of tolerance in the longer run, particularly agents known to have significantly incomplete cross-tolerance with morphine such as levorphanol, ketobemidone, piritramide, and methadone and its derivatives; all of these drugs also have NMDA antagonist properties.
 It is believed that the strong opioid with the most incomplete cross-tolerance with morphine is either methadone or dextromoramide.

+Analgesia creation

+Morphine creates analgesia through the activation of a specific group of neurons in the rostral ventromedial medulla, called the "morphine ensemble."
+This ensemble includes glutamatergic neurons that project to the spinal cord, known as RVMBDNF neurons.
+These neurons connect to inhibitory neurons in the spinal cord, called SCGal neurons, which release the neurotransmitter GABA and the neuropeptide galanin.
+The inhibition of SCGal neurons is crucial for morphine's pain-relieving effects.
+Additionally, the neurotrophic factor BDNF, produced within the RVMBDNF neurons, is required for morphine's action.
+Increasing BDNF levels enhances morphine's analgesic effects, even at lower doses.